 - Remove from tray and serve with veggies.
 Enjoy!

 Other ways to add some extra flavor to your baked veggie dinner include roasting veggies with honey, maple syrup or olive oil; adding some balsamic vinegar; or even combining honey, olive oil, and mint for a refreshing taste.

 THE EASY DESSERT

 There is no better dessert to share on Valentine’s Day than chocolate fondue.
 You can healthify your fondue by dipping strawberries or sliced banana into your melted chocolate; you could even be a bit more extravagant and use marshmallows, pretzel sticks, and peanut butter brittle.

 - Fruit of choice – e.g. banana, strawberries, dates

 - Boil a small saucepan of water.
-Once boiling, place bowl with chocolate onto a saucepan lid that allows steam to boil up to the bowl (making sure the chocolate is heated by steam rather than directly by the boiling water; this is an improvised version of the double boiler method).
+Once boiling, place the bowl with chocolate onto a saucepan lid that allows steam to boil up to the bowl (making sure the chocolate is heated by steam rather than directly by the boiling water; this is an improvised version of the double boiler method).
 Once the chocolate starts to melt, continue to stir occasionally until fully melted.

 - Remove chocolate from heat and serve with sliced fruit of choice.
 Enjoy!